The House and its Rules

 Spatial ordering of sleeping positions in the household

 Household members and guests are not made to sleep outside on the raised platform (hong), but always inside.
 As far as sleeping is concerned, kut access is restricted only to the household master and his wife.
 Only tolerated are children below the age of 5 of 6 years who are generally made to sleep besides their mother.
 Beyond that age, they must move to kam area.
 Although occupying the same sleeping place, the positions of the two household heads are not equivalent since the household head should have his head closer to marjong than does his wife.
-In kam, unmarried boys and girls sleep separately, girls sleep together towards the rear side (dambung) while boys (as well as an eventual newly married couple) use the raised platform (hong a-thengtor).
-Only boys eventually move to sleep in hong pharla if needed.
+In kam, unmarried boys and girls sleep separately, and only boys eventually move to sleep in hong pharla if needed.

 Spatial ordering for meals and reception of guests

 Members of the household usually eat together in kut, unless guests are invited in hong pharla (in which case they will be joined by the household master).
-People usually have their meals around the fireplace being seated on stools (inghoi) which are similar to Assamese piras.
-In kut, the household head generally has his meal with his back facing the rear side of the house (although no strict rule requires him to do so), next to his wife.
-He should always be the first to eat the food prepared for the family (meaning it has not be tasted by anyone before) and the first to be served.
+While having his meal in kut, he generally sits facing the fireplace next to his wife, followed by the other members.
+The household master should always be the first to eat the food prepared for the family (meaning it has not be tasted by anyone before) and the first to be served.